microsoft/PowerToys/doc/devdocs/modules/keyboardmanager/keyboardmanagercommon.md

 ### DetectSingleRemapKeyUIBackend and DetectShortcutUIBackend

-[These methods](https://github.com/microsoft/PowerToys/blob/b80578b1b9a4b24c9945bddac33c771204280107/src/modules/keyboardmanager/common/KeyboardManagerState.cpp#L374-L446) are [called on the low level hook](https://github.com/microsoft/PowerToys/blob/b80578b1b9a4b24c9945bddac33c771204280107/src/modules/keyboardmanager/dll/dllmain.cpp#L399-L408) in the main keyboard event handler.
+[These methods in dllmain.cpp](https://github.com/microsoft/PowerToys/blob/b80578b1b9a4b24c9945bddac33c771204280107/src/modules/keyboardmanager/common/KeyboardManagerState.cpp#L374-L446) are [called on the low level hook](https://github.com/microsoft/PowerToys/blob/b80578b1b9a4b24c9945bddac33c771204280107/src/modules/keyboardmanager/dll/dllmain.cpp#L399-L408) in the main keyboard event handler.
 When the user opens any UI window the UI states are updated and in this case some remappings have to be disabled.
 On the Remap keys window, all remappings are disabled, while on the Remap shortcuts window, shortcut remappings are disabled.

-In addition to this, if the user has opened the Type window, and the window is in focus, [whenever a key event is received we have to update the set of selected keys in the TextBlock](https://github.com/microsoft/PowerToys/blob/b80578b1b9a4b24c9945bddac33c771204280107/src/modules/keyboardmanager/common/KeyboardManagerState.cpp#L266-L329) in the ContentDialog.
+In addition to this, if the user has opened the Type window, and the window is in focus, whenever a key event is received we have to [update the set of selected keys in the TextBlock](https://github.com/microsoft/PowerToys/blob/b80578b1b9a4b24c9945bddac33c771204280107/src/modules/keyboardmanager/common/KeyboardManagerState.cpp#L266-L329) in the ContentDialog.
 These methods also call the `KeyDelay` handlers to check if the input is Esc/Enter and accordingly handle the Accessibility events for the Type window.
 When the user clicks the Type button, [variables in the KeyboardManagerState store the corresponding TextBlocks](https://github.com/microsoft/PowerToys/blob/b80578b1b9a4b24c9945bddac33c771204280107/src/modules/keyboardmanager/ui/SingleKeyRemapControl.cpp#L375-L376) which appear in the ContentDialog, so that these UI controls can be updated from the hook on the dispatcher thread.

 ### HandleKeyDelayEvent

-[This method](https://github.com/microsoft/PowerToys/blob/b80578b1b9a4b24c9945bddac33c771204280107/src/modules/keyboardmanager/common/KeyboardManagerState.cpp#L482-L498) checks if the UI is in the foreground, and if so runs the key delay handlers that have been registered.
+[This method in KeyboardManagerState.cpp](https://github.com/microsoft/PowerToys/blob/b80578b1b9a4b24c9945bddac33c771204280107/src/modules/keyboardmanager/common/KeyboardManagerState.cpp#L482-L498) checks if the UI is in the foreground, and if so runs the key delay handlers that have been registered.

 ### Saving remappings to file